As of Dec 2025 we have approx 130 applicants on our waiting list with over 50 for our Beavers section.

 We do not operate a sibling policy (we assess all applications individually)

-As we have said before, a young person (“YP”) sees their parent in a totally different light as a adult member and they will be so proud that mum/dad is part of the Scouting movement.
+As we have said before, a young person (“YP”) sees their parent in a totally different light as a adult scout member and they will be so proud that mum/dad is part of the Scouting movement.
+Any talents and skills that you have will be appreciated by us and this can be anything from knowing how to clean/cook/tidy; handy with your hands; being a computer wizard or just having common sense!
+We can make use of your skills in so many ways!

 More information can also be found on – http://scouts.org.uk/get-involved/